Chinese Self Esteem-Why China Put a Rover on the Moon

 I have been to Japan and Germany and find they have little to prove.
 They also learned in World War II that proving themselves had a higher cost than they ever want to pay again.
 So they prove less now.
 After living in China for several years, I visited Vietnam.
 I was surprised at how Vietnamese people looked at me.
 They saw me as a man first and a foreigner second.
 In China most people will see me as a foreigner first and as a Man second.
 Vietnamese people gave me the distinct impression that they had nothing they needed to prove.
 Unfortunately, Chinese people are not usually comfortable with their own skins.

 China put on a great Olympics in 2008.
 To those of us who were here, it was a nervous Olympics.
 Perfection was demanded all around as Face was the key consideration.
 London next put on the Olympics and had fun with it.
 They were not centrally worried about making a mistake.
 China clearly was.
+To clarify, Chinese confidence, Chinese nationalism all growing. however, the need to prove themselves is still unmoved.

 I took my Chinese friends to my Children’s International School Christmas Concert recently.
 They remarked that Chinese school performances are nervous affairs.
 Children that are deemed at risk of not performing correctly are summarily dismissed from the performance plan in the China they know.
 They saw this American school had no visible concerns about that.
 It was fun and relaxed.
 China is nervous.